DFE-Digital/register-early-career-teachers/documentation/glossary.md

 [Support for early career teachers](https://support-for-early-career-teachers.education.gov.uk/) is the online service schools use to access the DfE-accredited training materials if they wish to deliver these themselves.

+## Replacement mentors

+A new mentor joining the ECF mentor training programme to replace an existing mentor.
+These have different schedules on CPD currently that are submitted by lead providers.
+However, it's been suggested to change this to a boolean field instead.
+This mentor needs new funding allocated to them for their training.
+But they do not count towards a lead provider's key performance indicators for training.
+Only the first mentor for the early career teacher is counted.

+## Replacing mentors

+A mentor who is already on the ECF mentor training programme who starts to support an ECT (new or existing).
+This mentor does not need new funding as they have already had this allocated.

 ## Qualifying nursery provision within maintained schools